Engels And Mickey Mouse Science

 For here we have a change in geometry "passing over" into a qualitative change, refuting this 'Law'.

-Anyway, it's not too clear why comrade Jones objects to this amendment to Engels's 'Law'.
+Anyway, it isn't too clear why comrade Jones objects to this amendment to Engels's 'Law'.
 Am I suggesting a non-materialist revision?
 Is it bad science?
 Is it anti-Marxist?

-On the contrary, it's plain that the only reason he objects is that my criticism shows that Engels's 'Law' is unsound as it stands (and it's not too clear how it can be repaired), and that he is more intent on defending a tradition than he is in understanding nature -- and is thus happy to "foist" a certain view on reality.
+On the contrary, it is plain that there are only two possible reasons why he is objecting to the above points: (i) They show that Engels's 'Law' is unsound as it stands (and it isn't too clear how it can be repaired); or (ii) Comrade Jones is far more intent on defending tradition than he is concerned to understand nature, and is thus quite happy to "foist" a certain (received) view on reality.

-But, even if we insist that the 'developmental' aspect of this 'Law' cannot be ignored, one isomer can be turned into another by various chemical reactions.
+But, even if we insist that the 'developmental' aspect of this 'Law' can't be ignored, one isomer can be turned into another by various chemical reactions.
 Of course, whether or not this conforms to Engels's 'Law' will depend on how the "addition of energy" clause is to be understood.
-No surprise then to find that dialecticians do not tell us what they mean by the "addition of energy".
-Nor do they define the energetic (thermodynamic) boundaries of the systems in question.
-And yet these are not minor or insignificant details; no genuine scientist would leave such important concepts this vague.
-[The sorts of problems this introduces are discussed here.]
+It is no surprise then to find that dialecticians also fail to tell us what they mean by the "addition of energy"!
+Nor do they define the energetic (thermodynamic) boundaries of the systems involved -- nor do they tell us what constitutes a "system", or even a "body"!
+And yet these aren't minor or insignificant details; as we have seen, no genuine scientist would leave such important aspects of her theory as vague as this.

-Indeed, it's important to be clear about the difference between the expenditure of energy and the energy added to a system.
+Indeed, it is important to be clear about the difference between the expenditure of energy and the energy added to a system.
 This distinction is easy to see.
 Imagine someone pushing a heavy packing case along a level floor.
 In order to overcome friction, the one doing the pushing will have to expend energy.
-But, that energy has not been put into the packing case (as it were).3 However, if the same case is pushed up a hill, Physicists tell us that recoverable energy has been put into the case in the form of Potential Energy.
+But, that energy hasn't been put into the packing case (as it were).3 However, if the same case is pushed up a hill, Physicists tell us that recoverable energy will have been added to this case in the form of Potential Energy.

-Now, in the examples of interest to dialecticians, it is the latter addition of energy (but not necessarily always Potential Energy) that appears relevant, not the former.
-The former sort does not really change the quality of the bodies concerned; the latter does.
-If so, the above counter-examples (e.g., concerning those Enantiomers) still apply, for the energy expended in order to change one isomer into another is generally of the first sort, not the second.
+Now, in the examples of interest to dialecticians, it is the latter addition of energy (but not necessarily always Potential Energy) that appears to be relevant, not the former.
+[But, who can say for certain?
+They certainly don't tell their readers!]
+The former sort doesn't really change the quality of the bodies concerned; the latter does.
+If so, the above counter-examples (e.g., concerning the aforementioned Enantiomers) still apply, for the energy expended in order to change one isomer into another is generally of the first sort, not the second.

-And, of course, there are many examples of "qualitative development" in nature that do not involve the "addition" of matter or energy -- these were in fact quoted in Essay Seven; so comrade Jones either ignored them, or he did not bother to read that Essay with due care -- or at all.
+And, of course, there are many examples of "qualitative development" in nature that don't involve the "addition" of matter or energy -- several were in fact listed in Essay Seven; so comrade Jones either ignored them, or he didn't read that Essay with due care -- or at all.

-Just to take one at random; consider the Bombardier Beetle:
+Just to take one example at random; consider the Bombardier Beetle:

 Bombardier beetles store two separate chemicals (hydroquinone and hydrogen peroxide) that are not mixed until threatened.
 When this occurs the two chemicals are squirted through two tubes, where they are mixed along with small amounts of catalytic enzymes.
 When these chemicals mix they undergo a violent 'exothermic' chemical reaction.
 The boiling, foul smelling liquid partially becomes a gas and is expelled with a loud popping sound....
 [Wikipedia.]

-If the original object/body (of the sort that Engels referred to) is the said beetle, then we have here a change in quality: this animal has turned into noxious beetle, where once we had an ordinary insect, but for no change in matter or overall energy in that animal.
-Sure matter is subsequently lost, but before that happens, the beetle has already changed (or this would not happen!).
+If the original object/body (of the sort that Engels (possibly?) meant) is the said beetle, then we have here a change in quality with no change in quantity: this animal has turned into noxious beetle where once we had an ordinary insect, but for no change in matter or overall energy in that animal itself.
+Sure matter is subsequently lost, but before that happens, the beetle has already changed (or this wouldn't happen!).

-Even more annoying, the above change is part of that beetle's "development", so this example is not susceptible to the challenge comrade Jones advanced.
+Even more annoying: this change is part of that beetle's "development"; so this example isn't susceptible to the challenge comrade Jones advanced.

-Or consider another --, and one that is perhaps more familiar to most dialecticians than the Bombardier Beetle --, the Widget in certain cans of beer:
+Or, consider another instance --, and one that is perhaps more familiar to most dialecticians than the Bombardier Beetle --, the Widget found in certain cans of beer:

 A can of beer is pressurised by adding liquid nitrogen, which vaporises and expands in volume after the can is sealed, forcing gas and beer into the widget's hollow interior through a tiny hole -- the less beer the better for subsequent head quality.
 In addition, some nitrogen dissolves in the beer which also contains dissolved carbon dioxide.